skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

     - The result of the command will be untrusted, e.g. if a player sends command `/say hello`, and a plugin changes it to `/say ciallo`, then the message printed at the client `[UserName] ciallo` will be displayed as unsigned.

-    This won't happen if the command content is not modified.
+    This is unavoidable due to the nature of the signatures.

-- **Plugin Command Execution** :ballot_box_with_check:
+- **Plugin Command Handling** :ballot_box_with_check:
-  - Namespaces are not supported.
-A previously registered command is removed when registering another with the same name.
+  - Commands added (either by mods or the vanilla game) before the plugins are enabled will be treated as vanilla commands and automatically get aliases with the prefix `minecraft:`.
+Such behavior will be configurable soon.
+  - Vanilla commands are not added to the Bukkit command map.
+They can still be invoked normally and shouldn't break the API, though.
-  - Commands sent from rcon connections will be fired as if they were from server console.
-This substitution only happens in the plugin world (i.e. it will be run as a rcon command if not handled by plugins).
+  - Non-player commands are fired as if they were from the server console when handling them in the plugin world, regardless of their actual source (command blocks, rcon, etc.).

-- **Plugin Command Completion** :white_check_mark:
+  - Tab completion does not work for server console.

 ### Data Store